 SOS Signs of Suicide Program Manager

-In her role, Lea supports schools through consultation and program development – following best practices with a focus on making suicide prevention accessible in the U.S. and beyond.
+Lea supports schools through consultation and program development – following best practices with a focus on making suicide prevention accessible in the U.S. and beyond.
 She also facilitates trainings and speaks at both local and national conferences.
 Lea lost a close friend to suicide and is determined to make people aware that suicide is preventable and that early identification is critical to connect people, especially youth, to treatment.
 Outside of work, Lea enjoys making kombucha, teaching a weekly meditation class for seniors, and planning her next weekend getaway.

 Senior Vice President, MindWise Innovations